 The REI Dreamer XL is built to compete directly with the highest-end camping mattresses.
-It gets you four inches off the cold ground, just like other mats that are similar in design, and it has a foam inflation pump that works better than many of the other hand pumps.
-Its carrying sack makes it easy to tote around from the car to the tent.
-Most importantly, it is incredibly comfortable and at a friendly price.
+It gets you four inches off the cold ground, just like other mats that are similar in design, and it has a very effective inflation sack that works better than many of the others of this type.
+A side-opening carrying tote makes it easy to pack without getting the tightest roll.
+Most importantly, this mattress is incredibly comfortable and has a friendly price.
 You won't be disappointed.

-REI seems to have taken many of our favorite features from other mattresses and combined them into a better and less expensive (crazy, we know!) camping mat.
-The polyester top is soft, silent, and not even the slightest bit sticky against your bare skin.
+REI seems to have taken many of our favorite features from other mattresses and combined them into a better and less expensive camping mat.
+The polyester top is soft, silent, and not even the slightest bit sticky against bare skin.

 Like your mattress firm?
-You can pump this mat up to nearly bursting with the large foam pump pillow and not lose any air due to the one-way reversible hi-flow TPR valve.
+You can pump this mat up to nearly bursting with the nylon inflation sack and not lose any air due to the one-way high-flow TPR valve.
 For a plusher sleeping experience, you can press on the valve to fine-tune the mat to your preferred level of softness.
-The foam pump doubles as a pillow, should you need one.
-While car camping, you're probably just going to carry along your pillow of choice from home.
-However, the pump/pillow is pretty comfortable, and you can adjust the firmness the same way you would the mat.
-You can also squeeze all the air out of the pillow for more compact storage.
 When we first laid eyes on the Camp Dreamer, we thought the visible air chambers would feel lumpy.
-After testing, we can assure you that you won't notice the chambers, no matter how much you over or underinflate the mat.
+After testing, we can assure you that you won't notice the chambers, no matter how much you over or under-inflate the mat.

 Ease of Use

-This puppy is one of the most significant single-person mats we've ever seen, and at 32 inches wide, it's going to take up quite a bit of real estate in your tent.
-It may not even fit in the back of your truck.
-Though all that space to sprawl on may offer unparalleled comfort, it makes this pad less versatile.
-This is something to take into consideration for those of you that camp with a significant other.
-Unless you have a huge tent, you will have a tough time getting two of these to fit (and you are going to need two… for sure).
+This puppy is one of the most significant single-person mats we've ever seen, and at 32 inches wide, it will take up quite a bit of real estate in your tent.
+Depending on the length of your truck bed, it may not fit there, either.
+Though all that space to sprawl on may offer unparalleled and indulgent comfort, it makes this pad less versatile.
+This is something to consider for those of you who camp with a significant other.
+Unless you have a huge tent, you will have a tough time getting two of these to fit (and one, though nicely sized, just isn't big enough for two people).
 This may not be a problem if you camp solo, but even then, measure your tent before you make the investment.

 There are better options for folks on the move who are sleeping in places where space is at a premium.
 However, if your backcountry mission is mule assisted, we wouldn't hesitate to load one of these suckers up and have the most comfortable nights imaginable.

-A set of these mats for the family will take up a ton of space in the car, and currently, XL is the only available size.
-With the pillow/pump, this pad packs away to 11 x 30 inches if you take the time to squeeze out as much air as you can.
+A set of these mats for the family will take up a ton of space in the car, and currently, XL is the only single-person size available (there is a double version, however).
+This pad packs away to 10 x 32 inches if you take the time to squeeze out as much air as you can.
 Otherwise, it's even bulkier when packed away.

-The carrying sack is generously sized and stretchy, so if you're in a hurry or just feeling lazy, it's not difficult to fit the pad inside even if there's still a little air in the mat.
+The carrying sack is generously sized and stretchy, so if you're in a hurry or just feeling lazy, it's not difficult to fit the pad inside, even if there's still a little air in the mat.
 REI also includes a pair of helpful compression straps, but they aren't attached to the pad, so they're easy to lose.
-Considering the vast sleeping space provided by this pad, we think it packs away to a respectably compact package, though it is noticeably bulkier than other pads in this category.
+Considering the vast sleeping space provided by this pad, we think it packs away to a respectably compact package and is roughly similar to other pads in this category.

 Ad-free.
 Influence-free.
 Powered by Testing.